-method from a (1+1)EA to a population-based approach; the second is to generalize blankets to other evolutionary representations such as multi-dimensional vectors and trees.
+In order to put these conclusions into practice, there are two immediate directions for future work.
+The first is to extend the method from a (1+1)EA to a population-based approach; the second is to generalize blankets to other evolutionary representations, such as multi-dimensional vectors and trees.
 Once the BLADE method is extended in this manner, it can be tested in real-world applications.
 The goal will be to verify that more than n-fold speedup can be obtained with n clients, taking advantage of the synergy between its two components.

 Future theoretical research may seek to generalize the Markov chain approach to other problems and sizes.
-A particularly interesting challenge is to identify the conditions under which the synergy can emerge, and derive bounds for it.
+An exciting challenge is identifying the conditions under which the synergy can emerge and derive bounds for it.
 Such an understanding could be instrumental in developing faster evolutionary computation implementations in the future.